Star Fox Adventures: Reception

-The visuals were very well received, particularly for Fox's new design.
+The visuals were highly praised, particularly for Fox's character model redesign.
 Edge wrote that the "visual splendour is immense", whilst in a similar fashion Matt Casamassina of IGN noted that the game is a "perfect companion" to The Legend of Zelda series, to which Adventures is often compared.
 Casamassina noted that elements of its graphical rendering were sophisticated for its time, in particular the advanced real-time rendering of the movement of the characters' fur.
 NGC Magazine praised the game's vibrant atmosphere and detailed textures.
 The game's combat system garnered some accolades, with GameSpot adding that the combat is simplistic, though being "good looking" and not frustrating.
 Casamassina also praised the combat system.
 NGC Magazine similarly praised the use of the combat system, but they noted that the battles did not require any skill and eventually "felt like a dull chore".
 The voice acting was viewed negatively, with Casamassina remarking that it is "over the top" in some places.
 NGC Magazine said that the accents of most of the characters did not suit that of the Star Fox world, in particular they noted the use of a Scottish accent for the Warpstone Master was "awful".